Travel Budget for Georgia Visit Georgia on a Budget or Travel in Style

 Is Georgia expensive to visit?

-Within North America, which is known to be an expensive region, Georgia is a moderately priced destination compared to other places.
-The overall cost of travel here is fair for the region and comparable to many other destinations.
+Within North America, which is known to be an expensive region, Georgia is a very affordable destination compared to other places.
+It is in the top 10% of cities in North America for its affordability.
+Very few cities in the region are as affordable as Georgia.

 For more details, and to find out if it's within your travel budget, see Is Georgia Expensive?